Bugzey/Team-Midas/README.md

 More info [here](https://www.datasciencesociety.net/the-telelink-case-one-step-closer-to-a-better-air-quality-and-city/)

+Our article page on the site of Data Science Society: [Link](https://github.com/Bugzey/Team-Midas)

 ## Project Organisation
 The project is structured following the Cross-Industry Standard Practice in Data Mining (CRISP-DM).
 We include the following folders: